Seized Or Locked Engine? Here’s How You Fix It

 Both repairs include tearing down the engine, assessing each part, replacing the bad ones, and reassembling it all again.

-More unfortunate updates?
+More unlucky updates?
 Insurance hardly ever pays for the expenses of a confiscated engine, so if your warranty has expired, the situation becomes quite grim.

 Thankfully, if you’re following a factory maintenance schedule, you should be able to catch any issues before they cause your engine to seize.